hazemmm77/AWS-ETL-Pipeline-using-Python-on-Youtube-Data/README.md

 # AWS-ETL-Pipeline-using-Python-on-Youtube-Data
 build ETL Data Pipeline in Python on YouTube Data using Athena, Glue and Lambda.
 Over 2.6 billion individuals worldwide use YouTube monthly, making it one of the top-most visited websites
-# ETL Process for "Build an AWS ETL Data Pipeline in Python on YouTube Data"

 ## Architecture Diagram Overview
 - **Data Source**: YouTube data in JSON format is ingested.
 - **Amazon S3**: Acts as the data lake, storing raw JSON files.